 This easy-to-read guide covers everything you need to know to start raising meat rabbits!
 10 years of homesteading blood, sweat, and tears, distilled into simple, actionable instructions that you can put to use immediately.
 Learn the fundamental building blocks of a successful rabbit operation.

 This info comes from real life experience not just reading books.
 It’s scalable from a backyard pair to a large commercial rabbitry.
-Follow the counsel in this guide to cut two years off your learning curve.
-Think of it as your fast-track to success.
+Following the counsel in this guide will cut two years off your learning curve – Think of it as your fast-track to success.

 Are you ready?
 Lets go…